Print The Highest Quality & Most Legible Braille

 A Rich Reading Experience Through Braille Dot Height

-Have you ever tried to read a printed document where the ink toner was running out so that parts of the text were light and unreadable?
-This is very similar to what is produced when consumer grade, solenoid-based braille printers are attempting to run at production level speeds and long duty cycles.
-These consumer grade braille printers, or braille embossers were built for light duty braille printing and can work well under “at home use” conditions, however they should never be confused with a true production braille embosser like those offered by Braillo.
+Have you ever tried to read a printed document where the ink was running low, leaving parts of the text light and unreadable?
+This is very similar to what happens when consumer-grade, solenoid-based braille printers are pushed to production-level speeds and long duty cycles.
+These machines were designed for light-duty braille printing—ideal for home or small-scale use—but should never be confused with true production braille embossers like those offered by Braillo.

 Standards for Braille Dot Heights